-Whether you are taking a day trip to Portland or are planning to see Portland in one day as part of a larger regional itinerary, there are numerous ways to spend your time in the city.
+Whether you are taking a day trip to Portland or are planning to see Portland in one day as part of a larger PNW itinerary, there are numerous ways to spend your time.
 For us, a perfect Portland 1-Day Itinerary would include top sights, the best districts and iconic food.

-To make the absolute most of your day, we recommend starting with a half-day tour by vehicle that takes in the top city sights.
-Then, in the afternoon, pick one district (or park!) that is most appealing to you – and go discover it on foot!
-Depending on which neighborhood you choose, you could stop for a Voodoo Doughnut or Salt and Straw ice cream, then pop into a few craft breweries to get a good taste of what the city has on offer!
+To make the absolute most of a day in Portland, we recommend starting with a half-day tour by vehicle that takes in the top sights.
+Then, in the afternoon of your Portland 1 Day Itinerary, pick one district (or park) that is most appealing to you – and go discover it on foot.
+Depending on which neighborhood you choose, you could stop for a Voodoo Doughnut or Salt and Straw ice cream, then pop into a few craft breweries to get a good taste of what Portland has on offer!

 2-Day Portland Itinerary

-With 2 days in Portland there is just enough time to see the city highlights.
+With 2 days in Portland there is just enough time to see the highlights.
 In order to create the best Portland 2-Day Itinerary, we recommend using parts of our above outlined 3 Day Portland Itinerary.
 However, for the best flowing Portland Itinerary 2 Days, on your first day, we recommend following our tips for Day 2.
-Then, on the second day, spend the morning at a park or on the morning Multnomah Falls tour, then spend the afternoon in the Pearl District exploring the sights on foot.
+Then, on the second day, spend the morning at a park or on the Multnomah Falls tour; spend the afternoon in the Pearl District exploring the sights and sounds on foot.